Food & Nutrition Programs

 Food & Nutrition Resources

-The Frederick Soup Kitchen provides an evening meal seven days a week and serves over 2,400 meals per month.
-Started in 1984, the Frederick Soup Kitchen is staffed by a paid cook and over 250 volunteers who serve a free evening meal to anyone in need.
-The Frederick Soup Kitchen serves up to 110 people a night and more than 25,000 meals are served annually.
+The Frederick Community Table provides an evening meal seven days a week and serves over 2,400 meals per month.
+Started in 1984, the Frederick Community Table is staffed by a paid cook and over 250 volunteers who serve a free evening meal to anyone in need.
+The Frederick Community Table serves up to 110 people a night and more than 25,000 meals are served annually.

-The Frederick Community Action Agency (FCAA) operates the Frederick Foodbank that serves approximately 600 to 700 households each month.
+The Department of Housing & Human Services (HHS) operates the Frederick Foodbank which serves approximately 600 to 700 households each month.
 Started in 1983, the Frederick Foodbank is staffed by 50 volunteers and provides a 3- to 5-day supply of food to families and individuals that are experiencing an economic crisis and cannot afford their groceries.

 Summer Food Service Program